vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

 ## Create an event publisher

 Now, let's create a Hub Flow that acts as an event publisher.
-This Hub Flow connects to a pair of light barriers.
+This Hub Flow connects to a pair of light barriers via OPC UA.
 When either light barrier sends an updated value, the Hub Flow sends that new value to our Azure Event Hub.

 ### Add the OPC UA data source